-ENG 114 Children's Literature 3
+ENG 114 Children's Literature

 A survey of children's literature, including discussion of the genre's development from oral traditions and folktales, through Grimm's fairy tales, to contemporary writing for children.
-Course materials and activities will focus on the purposes, subgenres, forms, and conventions of children's literature; the application of literary criticism to poetry, fiction, and nonfiction for children; the importance of cultural, historical, and social contexts; and the presentation of literature and literary concepts to children.
+Course materials and activities will focus on the purposes, subgenres, forms, and conventions of children's literature; the application of literary criticism to poetry, fiction, and non-fiction for children; the importance of cultural, historical, and social contexts; and the presentation of literature and literary concepts to children.

-Prerequisite: ENG 101 Recommended: ENG 110
+Prerequisite: ENG 101; Recommended: ENG 102 or ENG 110

-ENG 145 Western Literature 3
+ENG 145 Western Literature

 This course examines the culture and heritage of the Western world through the close reading and discussion of literature, including drama, fiction, and poetry.
 Each section will be organized around a topic to be traced through the ancient, medieval, early modern, and modern/contemporary periods.
 Course requirements include critical papers and a final exam.

-Prerequisite: ENG 101

-Recommended: ENG 110
+Prerequisite: ENG 101; Recommended: ENG 102 or ENG 110

-ENG 202 Technical Writing 3
+ENG 202 Technical Writing